Perfume Parlour 2016 EDP

 Italian Gent

 Perfume Parlour Italian Gent is an Eau de Parfum launched in 2016.
-Italian Gent opens with Pepper and Neroli, settles into a heart of Geranium, Violet, Amber, and Iris, and dries down to a base of Cedar and Patchouli.
+Italian Gent opens with Neroli and Pepper, settles into a heart of Amber, Iris, Violet, and Geranium, and dries down to a base of Cedar and Patchouli.
 Perfume Parlour's Italian Gent carries a Favourite verdict, a powdery-led wear.

 Italian Gent mirrors Prada L'Homme's clean, powdery-iris benchmark.
 The neroli-and-pepper opening over a soft iris-amber heart reads true to the brief, but as a budget dupe it lands flatter and lighter, with the original's freshly-ironed elegance softened.